guereslib/ten-reproducible-research-things/content/10-publish.md

 {% capture text %}
-#### Identifiers

-An identifier is any label used to name an item (whether digital or physical).
-URLs and serial numbers are an examples of digital identifiers.

-Personal names are also identifiers, but are not necessarily unique as you may share the same name with other researchers around the world.
-{% include figure.html img="Barcodes.png" alt="Serial numbers & URLS" caption="Serial numbers & URLS" width="25%" %}
-Management of these digital identifiers is NOT guaranteed:

-* links disappear
-* websites shut down
-* product support ends

-#### Persistent Identifiers

-A persistent identifier is long-lasting unique digital reference to a webpage, digital object, even a person.

-Examples include the [Open Researcher and Contributor ID (ORCID)](https://orcid.org/) and [Digital Object Identifiers (DOI)](https://www.doi.org/).

-Management of persistent identifiers IS guaranteed:

-* links are kept up to date over a defined time period
-* links will find the object, even when websites change.{% endcapture %}{% include card.html header="Identifiers vs Persistent Identifiers" text=text %}

-{% capture text %}
 #### A Digital Object Identifier (DOI) is a unique alphanumeric string that:

 * is assigned by either a publisher, organisation or agency